chakra-ui/chakra-ui/packages/progress/README.md

 ## Accessibility

-- Progress has a role set to progressbar to denote that it's a progress bar
+- Progress has a role set to progressbar to denote that it is a progress bar
 - Progress has aria-valuenow set to the percentage completion value passed to the component, to ensure the progress percent is visible to screen readers.